-Overview IONA's firewall proxy service (FPS) addresses a problem that often arises in large organizations, where CORBA applications are required to communicate across internal firewalls within an intranet.
+Orbix's firewall proxy service (FPS) addresses a problem that often arises in large organizations, where CORBA applications are required to communicate across internal firewalls within an intranet.
 Unfortunately, most TCP/IP firewalls do not support IIOP traffic at the protocol proxy level.

 The FPS is a firewall proxy that listens on a specified, limited range of IP ports and is capable of routing IIOP messages to CORBA servers behind the firewall.
 Hence, the FPS can be deployed on a bastion host.
 Using the FPS eliminates the need to open up a wide range of ports thus avoiding a major security weakness.

-In this subsection This subsection gives a high-level overview of the FPS.
+This subsection gives a high-level overview of the FPS.
 The following topics are covered:

-Firewall architecture
+- Firewall architecture

-Description
+- Description

-Configuring CORBA servers to use the FPS
+- Configuring CORBA servers to use the FPS

-Incompatibility with SSL/TLS
+- Incompatibility with SSL/TLS

+- More information